Brandman at a Glance

 Integrity: Our personal and professional behavior is guided by honesty, ethics and conscience.

-Approximately 12,000 students are enrolled in 26 academic campuses/sites and online throughout California and Washington.
+Nearly 13,000 students are enrolled in 27 academic campuses/sites and online throughout California and Washington.

-The Adult-Gerontology Acute Care Nurse Practitioner, Psychiatric-Mental Health Nurse practitioner programs and Family Nurse Practitioner all meet the American Nurses Credentialing Center (ANCC) and American Association of Nurse Practitioner (AANP) certification eligibility educational requirements.
-Students who complete these programs have the educational preparation to sit for the ANCC and AANP national certification in the specialty role and population, along with any additional eligibility criteria in effect when they apply for the exam.
+The Psychiatric-Mental Health Nurse practitioner and the Family Nurse Practitioner programs meet the American Nurses Credentialing Center (ANCC), American Association of Nurse Practitioner Certification Board (AANPCB) and/or American Association of Critical Care Nurses (AACN) certification eligibility educational requirements.
+Students who complete these programs have the educational preparation to sit for the ANCC, AANPCB and/or AACN national certification in the specialty role and population, along with any additional eligibility criteria in effect when they apply for the exam.

 Chapman University is a 150-year-old independent institution of liberal arts and professional education dedicated to providing a solid foundation of knowledge that enables its graduates to become fully educated persons.
 Chapman is recognized for its liberal arts core, distinguished faculty, innovative programs and personalized attention to students.
 The University strives to develop in students the ability to think clearly, communicate effectively, explore issues from contrasting points of view, value human and cultural diversity and make informed ethical judgments in an increasingly complex world.